 Silkworm nutritional values*

-Silkworms offer great value as food for Leopard geckos.
+Silkworms offer great value as food and are popularly fed to Leopard geckos(30).
 When looking at their nutritional composition, they are high in protein, various vitamines, calcium and other minerals.
 Silkworms are also low in fat:

 * Values are averages calculated from sources.
 Expressed as %DM except moisture.